FourThievesVinegar/solderless-microlab/docs/assembly-control-unit.md

 - USB A/B cable for rPi to Arduino
 - USB A cable (cut off with + and - wires exposed and stripped)
-- Micro USB cable to power the rPi (check your SBC to see which cable is appropriate)
+- Micro USB cable to power the rPi (check your Pi to see which cable is appropriate)
 - Female barrel plug connector (5.5mm x 2.1mm)
 - Male barrel plug connector (5.5mm x 2.1mm)
 - KV-426 lever connector (i.e.: a 1-to-3 splitter for both + and - leads)